CopperSpice API 2.0.0

 exitStatus()

-This enum describes the process input channel modes of QProcess.
+This enum describes the input channel modes of QProcess.
 Pass one of these values to setInputChannelMode() to set the current write channel mode.

 ConstantValueDescription